algbio/themisto/README.md

 ```
 cd build
-cmake .. -DMAX_KMER_LENGTH=60
+cmake .. -DMAX_KMER_LENGTH=31
 make
 ```

-Where 60 is the maximum k-mer length to support, up to 255.
+Where 31 is the maximum k-mer length (node length) to support, up to 255.
 The larger the k-mer length, the more time and memory the index construction takes.
+Values that are one less than a multiple of 32 work the best.

 This will produce the build\_index, pseudoalignment, and themisto\_tests executables in the build/bin/ directory.